Lossless Compression with Probabilistic Circuits: Computationally Efficient (De)compression with PCs

 \begin{defn}[Structured decomposability] A PC is structured-decomposable if (i) it is decomposable and (ii) for every pair of product units $(m, n)$ with identical scope (\ie $\phi(m) \!=\! \phi(n)$), we have that $\abs{\ch(m)} \!=\! \abs{\ch(n)}$ and the scopes of their children are pairwise identical: $\forall i \!\in\! \{1,...,\abs{\ch(m)}\}, \phi(cm_i) \!=\! \phi(cn_i)$, where $cm_i$ and $cn_i$ are the $i$th child unit of $m$ and $n$. \end{defn}

-The PC shown in \cref{fig:example-pc} is SD because for all three groups of product units (grouped by their colors) with the same scope, their children divide the variable scope in the same way.
+The PC shown in \cref{fig:example-pc} is structured-decomposable because for all three groups of product units with the same scope (grouped by their colors), their children divide the variable scope in the same way.
 For example, the children of both orange units decompose the scope $\{X_1,X_2,X_3,X_4\}$ into $\{X_1,X_2\}$ and $\{X_3,X_4\}$.

 As a key sub-routine in the proposed algorithm, we describe how to compute marginal queries given a smooth and (structured-)decomposable PC in $\bigO(\abs{\p})$ time.
-First, we assign probabilities to every input unit: for an input unit $n$ defined on variable $X$, if evidence is provided for $X$ in the query (\eg $X \!=\! x, X \!<\! x$), we assign to $n$ the corresponding probability (\eg $\p(X \!=\! x), \p(X \!<\! x)$) according to $f_{n}$ in \cref{eq:pc-def}; if evidence of $X$ is not given, probability $1$ is assigned to $n$.
+First, we assign probabilities to every input unit: for an input unit $n$ defined on variable $X$, if evidence is provided for $X$ in the query (\eg $X \!=\! x$ or $ X \!<\! x$), we assign to $n$ the corresponding probability (\eg $\p(X \!=\! x), \p(X \!<\! x)$) according to $f_{n}$ in \cref{eq:pc-def}; if evidence of $X$ is not given, probability $1$ is assigned to $n$.
 Next, we do a feedforward (children before parents) traverse of inner PC units and compute their probabilities following \cref{eq:pc-def}.
 The probability assigned to the root unit is the final answer of the marginal query.
 Concretely, consider computing $\p(x_1,\overline{x_2},x_4)$ for the PC in \cref{fig:example-pc}.
-This is done by (i) assigning probabilities to the input units \wrt the given evidences $x_1$, $\overline{x_2}$, and $x_4$ (assign $0$ to the input unit labeled $X_2$ and $\neg X_4$ as they contradict given evidences; all other input units are assigned probability $1$), and (ii) evaluate the probabilities of sum/product units following \cref{eq:pc-def}.
-Evaluated probabilities are labeled beside the corresponding units, hence the marginal probability is $\p(x_1,\overline{x_2},x_4) = 0.056$.
+This is done by (i) assigning probabilities to the input units \wrt the given evidence $x_1$, $\overline{x_2}$, and $x_4$ (assign $0$ to the input unit labeled $X_2$ and $\neg X_4$ as they contradict the given evidence; all other input units are assigned probability $1$), and (ii) evaluate the probabilities of sum/product units following \cref{eq:pc-def}.
+Evaluated probabilities are labeled next to the corresponding units, hence the marginal probability at the output is $\p(x_1,\overline{x_2},x_4) = 0.056$.